 Some call this the world's best chocolate cake, some the world's easiest, or even the most versatile.
 While I agree on all three accounts, I tend to think of it as the perfect everyday chocolate cake.
 It's straightforward and reliable.
 It's the recipe you'll pull out over and over again when all you want is a good, simple chocolate cake.
 It's not fussy, and while it can be dressed up with ganache, it is perfectly delicious on its own.

 everyday chocolate cake

-- 7 ounces (200 g) dark chocolate (70 percent cocoa solids), chopped into 3/4-inch pieces
+- 7 ounces dark chocolate, chopped into ¾-inch pieces

-- 1 ½ tsp instant coffee granules, dissolved in 1 1/2 cups (350 mL) boiling water
+- 1 ½ tsp instant coffee granules, dissolved in 1 ½ cups boiling water

 - 1 ¼ cups granulated sugar

 - 2 large eggs, lightly beaten